juspay/euler-hs/README.md

 The framework exposes a type class `MonadFlow` with instances for `Flow`, `ReaderT r Flow`, `StateT s Flow`, `WriterT w Flow`, `ExceptT e Flow` and some other transformers.
 This makes it possible to write your `Flow` scenarios with the `mtl` style.

-Let's see how the scenario `searhByDate` will look like:
+Let's see how the scenario `searchByDate` will look like:

 ```haskell
 searchByDate